temporalio/proposals/cli/004-cli-short-versions.md

    dataconverter, dc  ...
 ...
 ```
-As you can see, short versions of commands seemingly for no reason are different in length.
+As you can see, short versions of commands are randomly different in length.

 Change the short versions of commands to a single character only.
 Remove some of the short versions especially for the commands that are expected to be used less.